Saturday, March 28, 2009

 Well, Kevin is 17 months old now and other than a trim around his neck and his bangs, he hadn't had a real haircut.
 His hair is nothing like Matthew's was.
 Matthew was desperately in need of a haircut by his first birthday.
 Kevin's hair is taking its time coming in.
 But anyway, we took him to the barber for his first barber shop haircut on Saturday.

-He got real upset at first, but only because he saw that Matthew and Michael had gotten suckers and he didn't get one.
-So once he got a sucker he was a happy camper.
 Michael had a few meltdowns at the barber shop because he kept wanting to be next.
 But he just needs his hair buzzed off all one length and we can do that very easily at home (and save the money).
 However, a three year old doesn't understand that reasoning and desperately wanted to get his haircut.
 So I thought all day about how I could make his haircut at home special so he wouldn't feel so left out.
 So when we got around to cutting his hair in the afternoon, I asked Matthew if he wanted to cut his brother's hair.
 Of course, what almost 7 year old would turn down an opportunity to use the hair clippers.
 So Matthew and Michael got an exciting time of bonding as Matthew cut Michael's hair.
-Aaron cleaned it up some when Matthew was done, but Matthew did a pretty good job for his first try (and for being so young).